 The ability to track weather among all your crops in real-time, wearable IoT devices that track animal locations and vitals, and sensors that report on how well pest control is working are just a few examples of IoT in agriculture.

-What SIMON IoT Brings to the Table for Fleet Management
+What SIMON IoT Brings to the Table for Transportation Monitoring

-We have multiple tier-one carriers that are sure to provide your operation with the breadth of coverage you need.
+We have multiple tier-one carriers that are sure to provide your operation with the breadth of coverage you need for your transportation solutions.

 We don’t believe in hidden charges.
 The numbers you see on our pricing page are what you get.